Philippines reports world’s 1st virus death outside China

 Saudi Arabia’s state-run media reported that 10 Saudi students were evacuated from Wuhan on a special flight.
 It said the students would be screened on arrival and quarantined for 14 days.

 Over the weekend, South Korea and India flew hundreds of their citizens out of Wuhan.
-A Turkish military transport plane carrying 42 people arrived in Ankara from Wutan on Saturday night.
-A French-chartered plane made its way toward France on Sunday with 300 evacuees, including French, Belgians, Dutch, Danes, Czechs, Slovaks and some citizens of African countries.
-And Morocco flew home 167 people, mostly students.
+A Turkish military transport plane carrying 42 people arrived in Ankara on Saturday night.
+A French-chartered plane made its way toward France on Sunday with 300 evacuees from a multitude of European and African countries.
+And Morocco flew home 167 of its people, mostly students.

 Indonesia flew back 241 citizens from Wuhan on Sunday and quarantined them on the remote Natuna Islands for two weeks.
 Several hundred residents protested the move.